CSA/ANSI LC 1:23/CSA 6.26:23

 c) striker plates (see Clause 3) to protect the installed CSST from puncture threats.

-Other components of piping systems covered by this Standard include gas manifolds, gas pressure regulators, manual gas valves, quick-disconnect devices, and gas convenience outlets (see Clauses 4.3, 4.4, and 4.5).
+Other components of piping systems covered by this Standard include gas manifolds, gas pressure regulators, manual gas valves, quick-disconnect devices, excess flow valves, and gas convenience outlets (see Clauses 4.3, 4.4, and 4.5).

 This Standard includes criteria to establish the suitability of concealed mechanical tube fittings for use with concealed gas piping (see Clause 3).